JHU-PL-Lab/www-pl/ocaml/lecture.md

 List.append;;
 (* - : 'a list -> 'a list -> 'a list = <fun> *)
 ```

-A cool feature of OCaml is how it automatically *infers* polymorphic types, unlike Java where generics usually need to be declared explicitly.

 ### Correctness of recursive Functions